benweier/blizzard.js/README.md

 #### Item Set

-Returns the item set data of the specified set id.
+Returns the item set data of the specified set ID.

 *Parameters*